Asylum procedure in Georgia

 Decision

-The Ministry may grant you refugee or humanitarian status or reject your application for international protection.
-The decision will be delivered to you in a written form in a language you understand.
+The Ministry may grant you refugee or subsidiary protection (formerly referred to as humanitarian status) or reject your application for international protection.

 Who will know that you have applied for asylum in Georgia?